 Discussion

-The current study was to examine the experiences and coping of immigrant women caring for a family member with SMI from the perspective of intersectionality theory.
-To date, the intersectionality and informal mental health caregiving has hardly been explored.
-Based on the experiences of immigrant women from FSU in Israel, this article describes how caregiving (burdens and rewards) in mental health care are shaped by the interaction/intersectionality of gender, immigrant status and ethnicity.
+The current study sought to examine the experiences and coping strategies of immigrant women caring for a family member with SMI through the lens of intersectionality theory.
+To date, intersectionality and informal mental health caregiving have hardly been explored.
+Based on the experiences of immigrant women from the FSU in Israel, the article described how mental health caregiving burdens and rewards are shaped by the intersectionality of gender, immigrant status, and ethnicity.

 The findings reveal that the participants experience intersecting stigmatized and marginalized identities based on their status as middle-aged immigrants, their ethnicity as Russian-speakers in Israel, their gender as women who have experienced domestic violence, and their role as family caregivers for a loved one with SMI.
 The intersection of these identities has negative implications for their self-perception, their sense of social belonging, and their access to essential resources for personal and family recovery, which they often do not receive from the system.
 Alongside this, the findings have also uncovered processes of empowerment these women have undergone, precisely because they were in the position of being threatened, alienated, and socially marginalized.
 These processes are expressed in the women’s ability to respond and cope with the multiple challenges in their lives, implementing strategies that might not have been available to them had they not been in their marginalized position.
 These strategies enable them to regain a sense of control and confidence, create new social capital, and even engage in proactive initiatives for change, reflecting a sense of resilience and empowerment.